-Nonbearing Wall that supports only its own weight.
+Nonbearing Wall- A wall that supports only its own weight.

-Open Web Joist.
-A lightweight steel truss used as a floor or root beam.
+Open Web Joist- A lightweight steel truss used as a floor or roof beam.
 It is made from a steel bar, bent at 90 degree angles, and welded between angle irons at the top and bottom bar bends.